nicolasmiaguchiku/Feijuca.Auth/docs/docs/feijucaMandatoryConfigs.md

     "url": "" --Here you have to put the URL where your Keycloak instance is running, e.g. https://localhost:port },
   "realm": {
-    "name": -- Choose a new realm name or set an existing one }
+    "name": -- Choose a new realm name or set an existing one, "issuer": "serverSettings-url/realmname"
+  }
 }'